 - Education Why World Children's Day Is Celebrated On November 20?

-With the month of August comes many important festivals amongst which Ganesh Chaturthi is the most important and a grand one.
+The month of September brings many important festivals amongst which Ganesh Chaturthi is very popular and a grand one.
 The festival is celebrated with equal fervor and gaiety throughout the nation by the Hindus.
 It is celebrated to mark the birthday of the elephant god, Lord Ganesha, for almost 10 to 11 days.
 This year Ganesh Chaturthi will start on 2 September and the festival will continue till 12 September.

 But along with the celebration of this splendid festival comes several disadvantages.
 The environment gets polluted and there is a chance of several infections getting spread and many may also get injured during the celebrations.

 This article deals with the necessary precautionary methods which should be taken to avoid all these disasters on this happy occasion of Ganesh Visarjan.